harrygamon/devops-notes/README.md

 - Ask questions about DevOps tools and practices
 - Get detailed explanations with code examples
 - Build context through conversation history
-- Receive intelligent fallback responses
+- Use Ollama for enhanced responses or fallback to local knowledge base

 ### Code Review
 The code review feature analyzes: